oscar-barlow/java-quickstart/4-spring-boot/4-1-introduction-to-spring/ReadMe.md

 A Java bean is a term for a type of object conventionally used in Java programming.
 Its properties are described in [this StackOverflow answer](https://stackoverflow.com/questions/3295496/what-is-a-javabean-exactly#3295517).

 On the other hand, a Spring bean is *a class that is known to the Spring application context*.
-You make classes known to the Spring application context by adding annotations to them, including:
+You make classes known to the Spring application context by adding 'stereotype' annotations to them, including:

 * `@Service`
 * `@Controller`
 * `@Component`

-Amongst others.
+### Mini-challenge
+What other stereotype annotations create Spring beans?
+What do they do, and how are they different to the ones above?

 ### Mini-challenge
 Look through the application in the `com.javaquickstart.introductiontospring` package.
 Given the concepts explained above, can you understand how the application fits together?